Friday, March 24, 2023

 7. Patanjali Contract Farming

-Patanjali Contract FarmingPatanjali Contract Farming ventured into the contract farming sector to provide much-needed financial security and growth opportunities to farmers.
+Patanjali Contract Farming ventured into the contract farming sector to provide much-needed financial security and growth opportunities to farmers.
 The company relies on a variety of techniques and technologies to improve the quality and quantity of the farmer’s yield.
 Patanjali Contract Farming guarantees farmers the highest price for the products than any of the top 10 contract farming companies in India.
 Best of all, payments are made upfront.

 To keep farmers profitable, the company provides convenient access to agriculture-related information, equipment, and technical assistance.
 The focus is on cultivating ayurvedic herbs for Patanjali products across different categories.
 Patanjali ensures that the terms and conditions of the contract are adhered to and transparency is strictly maintained in all dealings with the farmers.
-In addition, contracted farmers can expect some serious increase in remuneration each year.
+In addition, contracted farmers can expect some serious increases in remuneration each year.

 The parent company, Patanjali Ayurved Limited, is one of the most recognizable brands in India.
 It started with natural food products and later diversified its product portfolio to include personal care, Ayurvedic medications, herbal homecare products, fashion, and more.
 The selling is done via a growing India-wide authorized dealer network.
-In addition, Patanjali also operates an extensive network of yoga centers, colleges and universities, alongside a publication department.
+In addition, Patanjali also operates an extensive network of yoga centers, colleges, and universities, alongside a publication department.

 • Since: 2006